sentenzo/bzip2/app/transformations/bwt/README.md

 ## Specification

 `last_char_position` has to be stored in the encoded block.
 So we put it at the beginning.
-The size is fixed and equal to 4 bytes.
+The size is fixed and equals to 4 bytes.

 ```
  0               1               2               3